Manto History, Family Crest & Coats of Arms

 Early Notables of the Manto family (pre 1700)

-More information is included under the topic Early Manto Notables in all our PDF Extended History products and printed products wherever possible.
+Another 255 words (18 lines of text) are included under the topic Early Manto Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Manto family

 The colonies on the fertile east coast of North America soon had many farms run by Scots.
 These hardy settlers provided a backbone for the great nations of the United States and Canada that would emerge in the next centuries.
 Early North American immigration records have revealed a number of people bearing the Scottish name Manto or a variant listed above, including: Luke Manson settled in Virginia in 1654; Barbara, Elizabeth and her mother Elizabeth, Janet, Margaret, and Thomas Manson all settled in Georgia in 1775.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Meae menor originis

 - Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)

 - Harrison, Henry, Surnames of the United Kingdom: A Concise Etymological Dictionary Baltimore: Geneological Publishing Company, 2013.
 Print